tstatler/doctools/guides/acs/acs_authentication/README.md

 To enable 3-Legged OAuth (enterprise users):

 1. Open the [Appcelerator Dashboard](https://dashboard.appcelerator.com).
-2. Select and application from the application list and click the **Cloud** tab.
+2. Select the application from the application list and click the **Cloud** tab.
 3. Click **Settings & Configuration**.
 4. Select **Authorization Server** for **User Authentication Scheme** and specify the expiration time for access tokens (defaults to 1 hour).
 5. Click **Save Changes**.